Our Heritage

 Edward Barnsley, 1945.

-Edward Barnsley (1900-1987) was one of the most important British furniture makers of the 20th Century.
+One of the most important British furniture makers of the 20th Century

 He was born into a family of furniture makers.
 His father Sidney, uncle Ernest and their friend Ernest Gimson had been inspired by William Morris and embraced his radical ideas.
 In 1893 these three moved from London to the Cotswolds to put their beliefs into practice.